bldrs-ai/.github/profile/README.md

 Welcome to the Bldrs GitHub organization.

-We’re building open, browser-native tools that let engineers, designers, and builders collaborate with AI around 3D models with the same ease and intelligence that modern software teams enjoy.
+We’re building open, browser-native tools that let engineers, designers, and builders collaborate with AI around CAD engineering models with the same ease and intelligence that modern software teams enjoy.

 ## What We’re Building

 ### Share

-[Share](https://github.com/bldrs-ai/Share) is a browser-based collaboration environment for sharing and exploring 3D engineering models.
+[Share](https://github.com/bldrs-ai/Share) is a browser-based collaboration environment for sharing and exploring CAD engineering models.

 - Instant share links for IFC and STEP
 - Real-time navigation with your team